crosspath/codegen/README.md

 * `remove-comments`: remove unnecessary comments from project files
 * `settings`: store project configuration in YAML or JSON format
 * `sort-config`: sort configuration lines in `config/environments/*.rb`
+* `testing`: add gems and default configuration for testing
 * `yarn`: install latest version of Yarn and add actual config values for Yarn

 ... to be continued ...